treidaci/dashboard/README.md

  - [ ] add mapper in between the layers
  - [ ] add a tool like autofixure with automoq to generate random test data
  - [ ] custom assertions to increase test readability
+ - [ ] read di configuration from configuration file
+ - [ ] logging in the layers
+ - [ ] async processing of activity detection